Have you ever had anyone tell you “you just need to cast your burdens upon the Lord”?

 But what does this mean?
 What does it mean to cast your burdens on the Lord, and how do you do it?

 No one seems to explain how to actually cast your burdens upon the Lord.
 How do we do this?
-And how do we know when we have successfully cast our burdens on the Lord?
+And how do we know when we have successfully cast our cares on the Lord?

 What Does it Mean to Cast Your Burdens Upon the Lord?